Tochemey/goakt/architecture/ARCHITECTURE.md

      replica-count-of-1 partition owned by the departed node is otherwise lost), trigger DC reconciliation.
 (NodeJoined does NOT resync: Olric migrates partition data to the joining node, so re-putting would be redundant.)
+  └─ every node also refreshes the peers-address → remoting-port cache on
-  └─ leader node only (non-leaders just clean up the departed peer's cached state):
+     NodeJoined (and seeds it at startup) so a crashed node can be resolved later └─ leader node only (non-leaders just clean up the departed peer's cached state):
        ├─ check relocation is enabled
+       ├─ fetch departed node's PeerState from cluster store (actors + grains it owned) │    └─ on a miss (crash: no graceful snapshot) derive the set from the │       replicated registry instead — deriveRelocationSetFromRegistry()
+       │       scans cluster actors/grains and keeps those whose host:remotingPort
-       ├─ fetch departed node's PeerState from cluster store (actors + grains it owned) ├─ shouldRebalance(): skip when there is nothing to relocate ├─ beginRelocation(address, peerState): register the in-flight job keyed by │    departed address.
+       │       matches the departed node (remoting port resolved from the cache) ├─ shouldRebalance(): skip when there is nothing to relocate ├─ beginRelocation(address, peerState): register the in-flight job keyed by │    departed address.
 A duplicate NodeLeft for an address whose relocation